jshwlkr/Family-Cookbook/desserts.md

 * 3 tablespoons evaporated milk
 * 1 teaspoon vanilla

 In large bowl combine flour, sugar, baking powder.
 With pastry blender cut in margarine until crumbly.
 Stir in egg, milk, and vanilla.
 Blend well.
-Refridgerate dough until firm.
+Refrigerate dough until firm.
 Roll on floured surface to 1/8''.
 Cut.
-Bake on ungreased sheet at 400 degrees for 5 to 8 mintues.
+Bake on ungreased sheet at 400 degrees for 5 to 8 minutes.
 Makes about 72 cookies.